 According to ATA chief economist Bob Costello, the true problem is not necessarily drivers turning over, but adding capacity to the trucking network.

 Another way to think about it: because drivers are in such high demand, they have plenty of career opportunities.
 When this happens, this highly-skilled workforce turns over to pursue jobs with the highest pay and best benefits.
+Pay is directly related to the number of miles a driver drives.

 Increase miles by improving wait times

-At ATA’s 2018 Economics Conference, Costello said that if a driver increases their miles from 8,500 to 9,000 per month, there would be a 5.9 percent increase in capacity and the driver would receive extra pay.
+Additionally, at ATA’s 2018 Economics Conference, Costello said that if a driver increases their miles from 8,500 to 9,000 per month, there would be a 5.9 percent increase in capacity and the driver would receive extra pay.

-We built a geofencing solution to give fleets actionable insight into detention time.
+So we built a geofencing solution to give fleets actionable insight into detention time.

 Customers like Flying Star Transport already see results.
 Chief Financial Officer Jayson Boydston says,